sjmikler/resnets/README.md

 - LR = **0.01** for iterations **[32000, 48000)**
 - LR = **0.001** for iterations **[48000, 64000)**
 - Weight decay = **0.0001**

-## How to train:
-Set experiments in experiments.yaml \
-Run using: python run_experiments.py

 ## Example of an experiment:
 ```